 Sebastian Timme is a Senior Lecturer in Aerospace Engineering at the University of Liverpool, after completing his PhD in 2010, with secondments to DLR Göttingen (2010) and BAE Systems Filton (2016-17).
-He has published nearly 50 journal and conference papers on the subject of computational aerodynamics and aeroelasticity.
+He has published about 50 journal and conference papers on the subject of computational aerodynamics and aeroelasticity.
 His main interest is in rapid simulation tools for routine industrial application of computational fluid dynamics (CFD) in the multidisciplinary aircraft loads and aeroelastics context.
 He implemented some of these methods into the DLR-TAU software tool, which is a CFD solver widely used in the European aerospace industry and academia.

 - Industrial Secondment (Competitive Fellowship, Royal Academy of Engineering 2016)

 - Best Paper Award (3AF 2015)

 - Programme Director: Advanced Aerospace Engineering

 - Member of Employability Group